Tuition Waivers

 Where can I go to learn more about trades apprenticeships and training?

-The skilled trades and credentialing sytem for the province is lead and coordinated by The Industry Training Authority (ITA).
-If you are unclear about how to get into trades, checkout www.itabc.ca
+The skilled trades and credentialing system for the province is lead and coordinated by SkilledTrades BC (formerly the Industry Training Authority).
+If you are unclear about how to get into trades, check out SkilledTradesBC.

-The waiver covers the tuition fee a university or college charges each student.
+The waiver covers the tuition and eligible fees a university or college charges each student.
 Other school-related expenses, (books or dormitory fees) must be paid by the student.
-You may be eligible for additional support through Youth Educational Assistance Fund (YEAF) or Agreements with Young Adults (AYA).
+You may be eligible for additional support through The Learning for Future Grant, Agreements with Young Adults (AYA), scholarships and bursaries or student loan programs.
 Eligibility for these programs varies; check out www.AgedOut.com/education for more information.

-Can I get a tuition waiver while I am on an AYA or a YEAF?
+Can I get a tuition waiver while I am on an AYA?

 Yes!
 Each program has different requirements so check out www.AgedOut.com/education for more information.